jiboyalab/piRNADisease/README.md

+# DFL-PiDA
+Deep Feature Learning for Piwi-interacting RNA-Disease Association Prediction via Convolutional Denoising Autoencoder Neural Network
-# piRNADisease
+# Data description
-The benchmark dataset is derived from piRDisease v1.0 (http://www.piwirna2disease.org/index.php) \cite{muhammad2019pirdisease}, which contains 7939 known associations between 4796 piRNAs and 28 diseases from manually curated experiments.
+benchmark dataset: derived from piRDisease v1.0 (http://www.piwirna2disease.org/index.php), which contains 7939 known associations between 4796 piRNAs and 28 diseases from manually curated experiments.

 In this study, the detailed dataset we used can be specifically described as follows: where $ \pi ^{p} $ represents the positive samples containing 5002 association pairs between 4350 piRNAs and 21 diseases,
 $ \pi ^{n} $ represents the negative samples containing the same 5002 association pairs,